 7. Seizes Business Opportunities

-It’s very important that our employees are genuinely interested in business and commercial issues, and understand the external marketplace and the issues our clients face.
-We really want people to be passionate about the business world.
+It’s vital that our people are genuinely interested in business and commercial issues.
+Everyone here needs to understand the external marketplace and the issues our clients face.
+We really want you to be passionate about the business world.

-- Have you had a job gaining insight into the factors affecting a business?
+- Have you had a job/work experience where you gained insight into the factors affecting a business?

-- Could you see how the business could be further developed?
+- Did you identify areas where the business could be further developed?

 - Do you keep up-to-date with business news?

 - Can you offer ideas about how businesses could improve their operations?

 To solve problems in innovative ways, you must be able to think creatively.
 So we look for strong problem-solvers who can go beyond the obvious solution.